shadowslash420-create/Creperiekinder5/replit.md

 ## Overview

-Crêperie Kinder 5 is a modern restaurant website for an authentic French crêperie.
-The application allows customers to browse the menu, learn about the restaurant, view location information, and make reservations.
+Crêperie Kinder 5 is a modern restaurant website for an authentic French crêperie with full e-commerce capabilities.
+The application allows customers to browse the menu, add items to a shopping cart, place orders with personal information, make reservations, and learn about the restaurant.
 Built as a full-stack web application, it features a React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence.

+## Recent Changes (October 20, 2025)

+**Shopping Cart & E-commerce**
+- Full shopping cart system with persistent localStorage state management via CartContext
+- Add-to-cart buttons on all menu items with visual feedback (toast notifications)
+- Cart icon in navigation bar showing real-time item count
+- Dedicated cart page with quantity controls, item removal, and total price calculation
+- Checkout flow with customer information form (first name, last name, phone, email, message/timestamp)
+- Order submission to backend API endpoint with cart clearing on success

+**Visual & UX Enhancements**
+- Luxurious golden/amber color scheme replacing previous red accents for premium aesthetic
+- Animated crepe background on hero section with floating circular elements
+- Golden glow effect on logo and primary UI elements
+- Enhanced typography and spacing for sophisticated feel
+- Improved shadows and elevation for depth

+**Performance Optimizations**
+- Route-based code splitting with React.lazy and Suspense
+- Lazy loading for all page components to reduce initial bundle size
+- Custom loading state for route transitions

 ## User Preferences